Thomas-J-A/Thomas-J-A/README.md

 ## 🎨 Outside of tech I enjoy:

 - 🗣️ Natural languages
-- 🏃‍♂️ Running and calisthenics
+- 🏃‍♂️ Cardio and calisthenics
-- ❄️ Cold baths
-- 📚 Reading non-fiction (tech and philosophy mainly, at the risk of sounding pretentious 😅)
+- 📚 Reading non-fiction

-**Non tech-related goal:** 🤸‍♂️ freestanding handstand pushup (_then_ I will be cool!)

-## 🛠️ Currently working on:

-A language learning app which will help non-native English speakers better understand how to use the parts of speech (nouns, pronouns, adverbs, prepositions, etc).
-It will be whimsical and engaging.
-I plan to showcase more of my skillset by using a PostgreSQL database, Redux, internationalization, and natural language processing. 😎

-## 🕵️‍♂️ What I'm looking for:

-- A Full Stack position where I can contribute my skills and learn new tools and technologies like DevOps, Cloud, weaving if need be!
-- Open Source opportunities to help the community to continue providing the tools we all use.
-- CompTIA and AWS certification to become more well-rounded (and a troubleshooting genius).
-- I genuinely enjoy learning, so anything that gives me an excuse to get stuck into some new docs, I'm looking for!
+- ⛰️ Nature and the Outdoors

 ## 🤔 Some (debatably) interesting things:

 - 🈵 I can read and write 2200 Japanese characters. 大変だったな〜
-- 🐑 My favourite animal is either a sheep, a mole, or a toad (still haven't decided).
+- 🐑 My favourite animal is either a turtle, a mole, or a toad (still haven't decided).
 - 😱 Incredible bonus fact: 一回狸を見たことがあります。

 ## 📫 Contact me:

 **Note:** I do not currently respond to postcards.

-I'd love an email sent to [tomaspbury@icloud.com](mailto:tomaspbury@icloud.com) 🥲
+I'd love an email sent to [tomaspbury@icloud.com](mailto:tomaspbury@icloud.com).

 ## 📜 Finally, I leave you with this wonderful adage: